Pallas Athena (Rembrandt)

 Pallas Athena is a c.
 1657 oil-on-canvas painting by Rembrandt.

-The subject is thought to be the Greek goddess Pallas Athena, although there are various theories, such as Alexander the Great, and there is no consensus has been reached.
+The subject is thought to be the Greek goddess Pallas Athena, although there are various theories, such as Alexander the Great, and no consensus has been reached.
 It is known to have been owned by Empress Catherine the Great of Russia and Armenian businessman Calouste Gulbenkian.
 It is currently housed in the Calouste Gulbenkian Museum in Lisbon.

 A print of Pallas Athene in the 1659 parade for the marriage of Countess Henriette Catherine of Nassau to John George II of Anhalt-Dessau is similar in pose and costume to this painting.
 The goddess was played by the artist's son Titus van Rijn, which has led to the theory that he based it on Titus' appearance in the parade.
 Catherine II of Russia bought the painting from count Baudouin in Paris in 1781 via Melchior Grimm.
 She then gave it to her lover Alexander Lanskoy and it was later transferred to the Hermitage Museum.
 On 27 June 1930 it was bought by its present owner via Antikvariat, an art dealer.

 Artwork

 Rembrandt depicts a bust of the armed goddess Athena from a side angle.
-Athena is clad in black armour and wears a Greek-style helmet adorned with red feathers.
+Athena is clad in black armour and wears a Macedonian-style helmet adorned with red feathers.
 Long curls fall from her helmet onto her shoulders, she wears a red cloak around her neck, holds a large round shield in her left hand, and carries a spear in her gloved right hand.
 Rembrandt gives Athena a characteristic that attributes to her to indicate that he is depicting the goddess.
 For example, the round shield bears the head of the monster Medusa, identifying it as the aegis, Athena's shield.
 The helmet is also adorned with an owl, the symbol of Athena.

 The iconographic source is said to be a series of engravings entitled The Greek Gods, produced by Wenceslaus Hollar in 1646.
 These were based on original drawings by the cabinet painter Adam Elsheimer, which included a work depicting Minerva.

 The work is generally dated to around 1655, though some scholars consider it to be from the late 1650s.

 The lower and left sections of the canvas have been cut away.